 295 Matson Hill Rd, South Glastonbury, CT 860-633-7467

 This past Sunday we packed up the kiddies in the car and headed about 40 minutes north to Rose’s Berry Farm in South Glastonbury.
-I had read about their Sunday Breakfast-with-a-View from Out and About Mom and thought it sounded like a great way to spend part of our July 4th weekend.
+I had read about their Sunday Breakfast-with-a-View and thought it sounded like a great way to spend part of our July 4th weekend.